 The Bank regularly conducts risk assessments to identify risks arising from business activities, establishes risk appetite, and sets risk limits and KRIs at different levels under the overall risk management framework.
-Through such risk limits and KRI, risk appetite is allocated into business departments and become corresponding performance indicators so as to supervise the business departments and make appropriate adjustments to the Bank's business according to the current risk situation.
+Through such risk limits and KRIs, risk appetite is allocated into business departments and become corresponding performance indicators so as to supervise the business departments and make appropriate adjustments to the Bank's business according to the current risk situation.

-The key types of risk inherent in the Bank's business include: credit risk, market risk, interest rate risk, liquidity risk, operational risk, technology risk, legal and compliance risk (including anti-money laundering risk), reputation risk and strategic risk.
+The key types of risk inherent in the Bank's business include: credit risk, market risk, interest rate risk, liquidity risk, operational risk, technology risk, legal and compliance risk (including anti-money laundering risk), reputation risk, strategic risk and climate risk.
 The risks inherent in the business that make up the risk profile of the Bank are as follow:

 - Credit risk: the risk that a borrower or counterparty fails to meet its obligations.
-It exists in both the banking book and the trading book, and both on and off the balance sheet of the Bank. - Market risk: the risk of loss arising from changes in the value of the Bank's assets and liabilities resulting from the changes in market variables, such as interest rates, exchange rates or credit spreads. - Interest rate risk in the banking book (IRRBB): the risk of changes to net interest income & economic value of equity as a result of fluctuations in the market interest rates. - Liquidity risk: the risk that the Bank may not be able to meet its obligations as they fall due without incurring unacceptable losses.
-This may be caused by inability to liquidate assets or to obtain funding to meet its liquidity needs, whether because of institution-specific reasons or market stress. - Operational risk: the risk of loss resulting from inadequate or failed internal processes, systems, human factors, or from external events.
-It also includes fraud risk arising from dishonest use or appropriation of assets, resources, services or benefits, misrepresentation of financial condition by internal or external individuals. - Technology risk: the risk of financial loss, disruption or damage to the reputation of an organization arising from the failure of information technology systems, processing, security, stability and performance. - Legal and Compliance risk: the risk that unenforceable contracts, lawsuits or adverse judgments may disrupt or otherwise negatively affect the normal operations or financial conditions of the Bank, as well as legal or regulatory sanctions the Bank may suffer as a result of any failures to comply with laws, regulations and rules, including those on Anti-Money Laundering (AML), CounterTerrorist Financing (CTF), Anti-bribery and Corruption (ABC) and Consumer Protection & Financial Inclusion.
+It exists in both the banking book and the trading book, and both on and off the balance sheet of the Bank. - Market risk: the risk of loss arising from changes in the value of the Bank's assets and liabilities resulting from the changes in market variables, such as interest rates, exchange rates or credit spreads.
+Market risk also includes Interest rate risk in the banking book (IRRBB) which is the risk of changes to net interest income & economic value of equity as a result of fluctuations in the market interest rates. - Liquidity risk: the risk that the Bank may not be able to meet its obligations as they fall due without incurring unacceptable losses.
+This may be caused by inability to liquidate assets or to obtain funding to meet its liquidity needs, whether because of institution-specific reasons or market stress. - Strategic risk: the risk to current or anticipated earnings, capital, reputation or standing arising from improper implementation of decisions, an inability to adapt to changes in the operating environment, or lack of responsiveness to industry, economic or technological changes. - Operational risk (Non-financial risk): the risk of loss resulting from inadequate or failed internal processes, systems, human factors, or from external events.
+Operational risk is inherent in all activities, products, and services of the bank and can transverse multiple activities and business units within the bank.
+It includes a wide spectrum of heterogeneous risks such as Anti-Bribery & Corruption ("AB&C"), Market Anti-Money Laundering ("AML") & Sanctions, Climate, Data Privacy, Financial Reporting and Tax, Fraud, Legal, People, Regulatory Compliance, Reputation, Transaction Processing, Technology and Third-party.